pcode-at/pcode-academy/react-beginner/readme.md

 Again with the usage of TypeScript, you would notice this kind of bug without switching to the browser.
 You would see it directly in your code (VSCode) editor instead.

 #### 09:30
-JavaScript is a single-threaded programming language.
-Considering this it is very important that you understand the behavior of asynchronous code.
-I highly recommend reading this [article](https://blog.bitsrc.io/understanding-asynchronous-javascript-the-event-loop-74cd408419ff).
-Also check out this [article](https://medium.freecodecamp.org/avoiding-the-async-await-hell-c77a0fb71c4c).
-It points out the correct usage of async/await and how you can avoid common pitfalls.
+This problem occurs because JavaScript is a single-threaded programming language.
+I highly recommend checking out our [module](https://github.com/pcode-at/pcode-academy/blob/react-beginner/javascript/asynchronous.md).

 ### Video #20
 #### 01:57